Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

 The traditional Gini index of a univariate allocation can also be characterized as a weighted sum of outcomes, where the weights are increasing linearly in the rank of the individual in the population.
-Hence, the negative of the Gini, seen as a social evaluation function displays inequality aversion by giving more weight to the outcomes of lower ranked individuals than to those of higher ranked ones.
-We show in the appendix that the same interpretation is valid for our multivariate Gini, which takes the form
+Hence, the negative of the Gini, seen as a social evaluation functional displays inequality aversion by giving more weight to the outcomes of lower ranked individuals than to those of higher ranked ones.